 - Pan del Mundo: European style bakery with sweet pastries, breads, baguettes and sandwiches. $

-- Surf shack: Great burgers and they have a veggie burger option. $$
+- Surf shack: Great burgers and they have a veggie options. $$

-- Mercadito: Food court with burgers, seafood, arepas, poke bowls, waffles, crepes, Argentinian grill, tacos, Pops ice cream, a bar and sushi. $-$$
+- Mercadito: Food court with burgers, seafood, arepas, poke bowls, waffles, crepes, tacos, Pops ice cream and more $-$$

 - Red Door: A more fine dining beachfront spot with food and yummy drinks/cocktails $$$